-The judges of the Trial Court, led by Chief Judge David S Swartz, rely upon the Trial Court Administrator, Dan Dwyer, and his staff to oversee and manage all the non-judicial functions of the Court.
+The judges of the Trial Court, led by Chief Judge Carol Kuhnke, rely upon the Trial Court Administrator, Dan Dwyer, and his staff to oversee and manage all the non-judicial functions of the Court.
 These activities include:

 The Court Administrator works closely with the judges in defining the Court's goals and objectives, developing short and long-term strategic plans, and designing management strategies to meet the needs of the public and the Court.